Francessco121/real-war-decomp/docs/kvag_adpcm.md

 # KVAG/ADPCM
-Real War stores audio files in the ADPCM format usually in the KVAG container.
+Real War stores audio files in the 4-bit ADPCM format usually in the KVAG container.
+A couple files do not start with a KVAG header and instead are just raw mono ADPCM with a sample rate of 22050.
+These files seem to be inspired by Sony's VAG file format, which also uses 4-bit ADPCM.

 These are `.VAG` files on disk.

-KVAG Format:
+The original game function for reading these files can be found at RAM `0x004d25e0`.

+Fun fact: FFmpeg can read/write these files as of this patch: https://ffmpeg.org/pipermail/ffmpeg-devel/2020-February/256626.html

+## File Format (with KVAG header)
+All numerics are little-endian and unsigned.

 | Offset | Size | Field    | Description |
 |--------|------|----------|-------------|
 | 0x0    | 4    | magic    | The string "KVAG" |